tylerneylon/trees/notes.md

 The sum of two of these matches exactly along the edges, but there is a slight bump in the middle of the sum.
 I'm curious to see what further iterations of this shape turn out to look like.

+I also noticed that normal curves look kind of close when added together.

+For example, let N_u = exp(-(x-u)^2/2).
+Then

+    N_u ~approximates~ exp(1/8)/2 * (N_{1/2} + N_{-1/2})

+Unless I've made a mistake, those curves have the same peak, and not much difference throughout.
+I wonder if there are better component pieces available.
+I could consider a power series approach.

+#### Approach 2

+Another line of attack would be to heuristically choose new branch directions based on existing branch directions as the tree skeleton is built.

+When it comes time to add a new fork, I could test out a small number of candidate directions and choose the one that maximizes the minimum distance to any existing direction.
+The easy-to-code approach has this taking n^2 time overall, however.
+I could use an LSH approach to cut that down to about n time, but then the parameters have to be chosen carefully and the code is more complex.

+I have a gut feeling that there's a way to do this that's both efficient and not insanely hard to code.
+How does nature do it?